OkungbowaGodspower/simple_shell/README.md

 The shell redirects input away from the keyboard and redirects output to a file or device other than the terminal.

 The shell Links any number of commands together to form a complex program.
 The standard output of one program becomes the standard input of the next.

+The shell Gives an alias name to a command or phrase.
+When the shell encounters an alias on the command line or in a shell script, it substitutes the text to which the alias refers.